 American presidents have used secrecy to protect the nation but also to hid their blunders, illnesses, controversial plans, and unethical behavior.
-Presidents’ Secrets tracks the rise of government secrecy that began with surveillance and loyalty programs during Woodrow Wilson’s administration, flourished during the Cold War, was reigned in during the 1970s, and continues to grow from abuse and neglect.
+Presidents’ Secrets: The Use and Abuse of Hidden Power tracks the rise of government secrecy that began with surveillance and loyalty programs during Woodrow Wilson’s administration, flourished during the Cold War, was reined in during the 1970s, and continues to grow from abuse and neglect.

 Disclosure systems have become mainstream policy in the United States.
 At best, they represent a light-handed form of regulation that preserves individual choices and corporate discretion while serving the public interest in increased health, safety, environmental protection, and effective investing.
 Government by disclosure represents a third wave of modern risk regulation.
 But disclosure can also be counter-productive.
 Political compromises can leave information distorted, incomplete, or misunderstood.